-Crochet Pattern: Miss Mouse Cat ToyBy Emilee Gettle – Be the first to comment
+Crochet Pattern: Miss Mouse Cat ToyBy Emilee Gettle – 1 Comment

 |I have two cats at home who are crazy about catnip.
 I’ve made felt cat toys in the past and filled them with my kitten’s herb of choice, much to their pleasure.
 I’m away from home on a business trip now and so in a fit of homesickness I crocheted this mouse for my comedic kitties, Crazy and Maggie.
 I know they will have as much fun with this as I did making it.
 I can’t wait to watch them!
 This mouse is jumbo sized for a heaping helping of catnip, but you could also use this as a child’s toy (minus catnip).
 If you want, you could add beads for eyes too!|